 Approximately half of Tikkurila’s personnel work in the supply chain (production, sourcing, logistics and HSEQ).
 At the end of 2018, Tikkurila Group employed 2,717 (2017: 3,037) people in 12 countries.

 How many employees work in research and development?

 At the end of 2018, Research and Development employed 175 (193) people.

 Are Tikkurila operations certified?

 Tikkurila's objective is to create independently audited and certified quality, environmental, and safety management systems for each of its production sites.
-Currently, 11 of our 12 production sites have a certified quality management system (ISO 9001), 10 have a certified environmental management system (ISO 14001) and 7 have a certified health and safety management system (OHSAS 18001).
+At the end of 2018, seven of nine production sites have a certified quality management system (ISO 9001), six have a certified environmental management system (ISO 14001) and four have a certified health and safety management system (OHSAS 18001).